aodin/backpain/_posts/2013-02-14-teach-web-development-the-hard-way.md

 ---
 layout: default
 title: Teach Web Development the Hard Way
-excerpt: Letting novice web programmers repeat the mistakes you've made might actually be a good, just help them so that they don't repeat their own.
+excerpt: Letting novice web programmers repeat the mistakes you've made might be good for them, just help them not to repeat their own.
 ---

 Teach Web Development the Hard Way